crcx/parable/docs/memory_model.md

 # Memory Model

-In Parable, memory is organized a series of slices, each of which has a dynamically sized length.
-Each slice is technically a separate entity, and contains a single function or set of data.
+In Parable, memory is organized as series of slices, each of which has a dynamically sized length.
+Each slice is technically a separate entity, and contains a single function or a set of data.

 It's important to note that each quotation is a separate function, existing in its own slice.